KirstensGitHub/IntroAI_human_data/README.md

 This is a dataset of naturalistic descriptions from human participants describing the attention and behavior of a neural network (Xu et al., 2015; specially trained version).
 The descriptions have been filtered to include only the highest quality data, and have been converted to first-person, simulating an introspective report from the perspective of the neural network.

 Video examples below show what the data collection procedure was like.
-Human participants first watched brief videos showing where the network deployed its attention as it generated text about a picture; the network's attention was shown in white and its text was shown in red.
+Human participants first watched brief videos showing where the network deployed its attention as it generated text about a picture.
 Then, the participants feedback about what they saw.

 ### Trial 1: Participant gives a positive rating
+<b>Time 0 - 10s:</b> Visualization of the neural network's attention (white) and its text output (red) overlaid onto the image it is describing
+<b>Time 10 - end:</b> Participant response period with the questions participants answered and example responses
 https://github.com/user-attachments/assets/83544f71-17b6-41f7-b1f2-af5b06b4a952

 ### Trial 2: Participant gives a negative rating